Azhan7/Azhan7/README.md

 ### <div align="center">I'm Azhan, a software engineer that helps startup in bring their ideas to life  🚀</div>

-- 🌱 I’m currently learning about microservices and devOps
+- 🌱 I’m currently learning about system design and devOps

 <br/>